UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/iteration.md

 > Iteration in the C and C++ languages are easily compiled and optimised into efficient machine code, which is partly what makes them so efficient.
 Iteration is often a lot slower in interpreted languages such as Python and functional languages such as Haskell.

 The good news is that the language syntax (programming language grammar) is almost identical in C, C++, Java and C# (to name just some examples).
 Many languages have syntax that derives from C. They all tend to borrow ideas from each other.

+This session, the objective as follows:

+* Use a do-while loop to repeat a block of code until a specific condition is met
+* Use a while loop to repeat a block of code until a specific condition is met
+* Compare and contrast the do-while and while loops
+* Use a for-loop to repeat a block of code a specific number of times
+* Use the `if`, `continue` and `break` statements to change the flow of the code
+* Create nested loops and illustrate the visibility of loop variables

 ## Do-While loop